Steve3029/sprint-1/command-line.md

 1. The Command-line is like a robot.
 It receives and executes people's orders and returns the results.
 2. mkdir: make a new directory
    pwd: print working directory
-   mv: move to another directory
+   mv: rename a file or move it to another directory
    cd: go into a directory
    greb: to search and find out somthing
    ls: list the files and directories of the current directory